-In your lifetime, organisations will record information about you.
+Many different organisations will need to record information about you.
 For example, health professionals need to keep information about your treatment.
-This section explains how organisations should protect the information you give them.
+This page explains how organisations should protect the information you give them.

 - Professionals can only tell other people your personal information if you say they can, or if they have to.